Recent Priory grad Politte has strong tournament run in Florida

-The recent Priory graduate tied for seventh place with an 8-over-par 223 in a 144-player field that represented 22 different countries at the Optimist International Junior Golf Championship July 26-28 at Trump National Doral Resort and Spa in Miami.
+The recent Priory graduate tied for seventh place with an 8-over-par 223 in a 144-player field that represented 22 different countries at the Optimist International Junior Golf Championship in Miami.

 Politte was most excited about his short game during his stay in Florida.